prade02/automated-parking-lot/ProblemStatement.md

     Details about the Parking Lot Floors:
         Numbered serially from 1 to n where n is the number of floors.
         Might contain one or more parking lot slots of different types.
-    We will assume that the first slot on each floor will be for a truck, the next 2 for bikes, and all the other slots for cars.
     Details about the Tickets:
         The ticket id would be of the following format:
             <parking_lot_id>_<floor_no>_<slot_no>
-            Example: PR1234_2_5 (denotes 5th slot of 2nd floor of parking lot PR1234)
-    We can assume that there will only be 1 parking lot.
-The ID of that parking lot is PR1234.